Animal-Movements/China_2026/README.md

 # Introduction to Animal Movements 🐋🐅🐝🐆🐦
-Materials and lectures from an introductory course on analyzing animal movement data taught by lecturers from the Smithsonian's National Zoo & Conservation Biology Institute, the University of Central Florida, and the University of Massachusetts Amherst.
-The course will be hosted at Sun Yat-Sen University in China over 5 days in July 2026, with a focus on discrete-time and continuous-time analyses.
+Introductory lectures and code from a course on analyzing animal movement data taught by lecturers from the Smithsonian's National Zoo & Conservation Biology Institute, the University of Central Florida, and the University of Massachusetts Amherst.
+The course was hosted at Sun Yat-Sen University in China over 5 days in July 2026, with a focus on discrete- and continuous-time analyses.
 All materials are publicly available.
-We ask that you acknowledge this course if you found the resources valuable in your work.
+We ask that you acknowledge this course if you found the resources valuable to your work.

 ![R](https://img.shields.io/badge/Language-R-blue)
 ![Context](https://img.shields.io/badge/Focus-Movement%20Ecology-orange)